TCPWAVE/Google-Cloud-DDI-Automation/README.md

 With the above successful settings, an object in IPAM will be created when instance is started and object will be deleted when the instance is stopped.
 # 4. Configuration Steps to send updates to Google Datastore
 ## 4.1 Prerequisites
-Project should be attached to billing account.
+Project should be attached to the billing account.
 Enable Google Cloud Functions.
 ## 4.2 Create Entity
 1. Open Entities page from Datastore menu of Storage section from main menu.